 - While quinoa is cooking chop red onion, bell peppers and cucumber.

 - In a small bowl add olive oil, vinegar, honey.
-I add about a tsp of each.
-Mix well.
+I add about a tsp of each of salt and pepper or to taste and mix well.

 - Once quinoa is complete remove from stove and empty into a large bowl